alexfieldcamp/alexfieldcamp/README.md

 - 👋 Hi, I’m @alexfieldcamp
 - 👀 I’m interested in learning as much as possible
 - 🌱 I’m currently learning advanced SQL techniques
-- 📫 How to reach me: afieldcamp@gmail.com
+- 📫 How to reach me: afieldcamp@gmail.com or my twitter @alexfieldcamp1

 <!---
 alexfieldcamp/alexfieldcamp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.